WinuxNomacs/dji-thermal-cli/README.md

 ## Setup

-1. Download the DJI Thermal SDK yourself from https://www.dji.com/downloads/softwares/dji-thermal-sdk and unpack it so its contents land under `lib/` here, i.e. `lib/tsdk-core/lib/<windows|linux>/...` should contain `libdirp.dll`/`libdirp.so` and its companion libraries.
+1. Use static sdk version in libs or download the DJI Thermal SDK yourself from https://www.dji.com/downloads/softwares/dji-thermal-sdk and unpack it so its contents land under `lib/` here, i.e. `lib/tsdk-core/lib/<windows|linux>/...` should contain `libdirp.dll`/`libdirp.so` and its companion libraries.